Bernard Janvier

 Bernard Janvier (born 16 July 1939) is a former general of the French Army who served in the French Foreign Legion, primarily spearheading and putting in place effective resolving forces.

-He first took part in the Algerian War.
+Janvier first took part in the Algerian War.
 He then spearheaded at the head of the 2nd Foreign Parachute Regiment 2e REP in a peacekeeping mission in Lebanon.
-He was later designated as the commander of Division Daguet during the First Gulf War.
+He was later designated as the commander of Division Daguet during the Gulf War.
 Four years later, he was assigned to UNPROFOR in charge of peacekeeping during the Bosnian War.

-Biography
+Early life

-His father Pierre, was an officer in the gendarmerie.
+Janvier's father Pierre, was an officer in the gendarmerie.
 Bernard conducted his studies at the Orange College, at schools in Nice and Algeria and the University of Rennes.